Frequently Asked Questions

 Discounts are offered to members of all Swiss universities.

-Military service deferral requests are submitted to the relevant faculty advisor and processed by the military authorities in the canton of residence.
+Requests to defer military service must be submitted to the relevant faculty advisor and are processed by the military authorities in your canton of residence.

-Enhance your studies with a period at another university in Switzerland, Europe or anywhere in the world.
-The University of Lucerne helps you do this with a range of exchange programmes, and can also offer a certain level of financial and organisational support.
+Enrich your studies by spending time at another university in Switzerland, elsewhere in Europe, or anywhere in the world.
+The University of Lucerne supports this through a variety of exchange programmes and can offer both financial and organisational assistance.

 There are three exchange programmes available: mobility in Switzerland (CH-UNIMOBIL), mobility in Europe (SEMP/Erasmus) and mobility outside of Europe (Partnership).